 Cognitive and mental symptoms.
-The majority of COVID long-haulers report problems with memory and brain fog—difficulty thinking and concentrating—sometimes in addition to headaches or loss of the sense of smell.
+The majority of COVID long-haulers report problems with memory and brain fog—difficulty thinking and concentrating—sometimes in addition to headaches or loss of the sense of smell or taste.
 Doctors think at least some of these cases are caused by encephalitis (inflammation of the brain due to viral infection).
 The cognitive problems people experience are similar to those that people have reported after encephalitis stemming from Lyme disease, another illness with a post-viral syndrome.

 Social Security could use the listing for neurocognitive disorders (12.02) to evaluate long-COVID sufferers who are experiencing cognitive difficulties.
 Those who have both physical and mental problems could try to "equal" the listing for traumatic brain injuries.